equation2307/Inventory-Management-System-/README.md

 - **Search & Filter**: Find products quickly
 - **Responsive Design**: Works on any device

-## Tech Stuff
+## Technology

 - Frontend: HTML, CSS, JavaScript (the basics)
 - Backend: Node.js with Express
 - Database: MySQL
-- Authentication: JWT (kinda secure I guess)
+- Authentication: JWT

 ## Known Issues

-- Sometimes the modal doesn't show up (working on it)
+- Sometimes the modal doesn't show up
 - Mobile view could be better
-- No dark mode yet (coming soon maybe)
+- No dark mode yet (coming soon)

 ## Contributing

 Feel free to help out if you want!
-Just make a pull request and I'll check it out.

-## License

-MIT License - do whatever you want with it

 ## Contact

 If you find any bugs or have suggestions, let me know!
-I'm always looking to improve this thing.
+I'm always looking to improve this project.